Review: Beech Hill Hotel & Spa

 Looking out across Windermere, a stay at Beech Hill Hotel & Spa is picture perfect

-After a drizzly two-hour drive along A-roads we stop off in Kendal, after taking in the glorious scenes of the Dales and Cumbria on route.
-It’s there that we take a walk around the castle ruins, pop into a few of the independent shops we love, and of course grab ourselves some of that always-delicious Kendal mint cake.
+After a long drizzly drive along Cumbria’s A-roads we stop off in Kendal for a wander around the castle ruins, pop into a few of the independent shops we love, and of course grab ourselves some of that always-delicious Kendal mint cake.
 Then, it’s back into the car for a short 20-minute trip to the hotel.

-When the sat nav gives us the heads up that we’ve arrived, the exterior of the hotel appears rather rustic, but the rear of the building tells a different story.
-As we head downhill to park, we’re struck by the dramatic view of Windermere ahead, surrounded by what can only be described as a modern masterpiece – terraces upon terraces, lakeside hot tubs, and bright white walls you would never have expected to see from a glance at the property from the road above.
+When the sat nav gives us the heads up that we’ve arrived, the rather rustic hotel frontage belies the far more modern building behind.
+As we park, we’re struck by the dramatic view of Lake Windermere ahead, surrounded by what can only be described as a modern masterpiece – terrace upon terrace, lakeside hot tubs, and bright white walls you would never have expected to see from a glance at the property from the road above.

-We receive a warm welcome at reception where we’re given the option to choose two time slots for use of the spa facilities, and another two time slots for dinner and breakfast (to allow for social distancing), then we’re directed to our room which we’re assured is going to have an incredible view… and they’re not wrong.
+We receive a warm welcome at reception where we’re invited to try out the spa facilities, pointed in the direction of the restaurant, then we’re directed to our room which we’re assured is going to have an incredible view… and they’re not wrong.

-After pulling ourselves away from the view, we head for The Lakeview Spa.
-A little anxious about social distancing, these worries are washed away as we realise the specially allocated slots mean keeping your distance is easy – even in the restricted areas such as the steam room and the sauna (which we certainly made the most of).
-After a dip in the pool, we head out onto the terrace where two inviting hot tubs are bubbling away.
+After pulling ourselves away from the view, we head for The Lakeview Spa, where after a dip in the pool, we head out onto the terrace where two inviting hot tubs are bubbling away.
 Of course these are very popular so we did have to wait a while before we could hop in, but it was worth the wait.
 The views from the hot tubs are something you’d see on a postcard.

-In the morning, we head down to Burlington's Restaurant where we’re ready to over-indulge again.
+In the morning, we head down to the restaurant where we’re ready to over-indulge again.
 Bread rolls, tasty pastries and coffee await, followed by a full English breakfast.
-It’s just a shame we couldn’t manage to clear our plates.
-As we said, Burlington’s aren’t shy with their portions!
-Then, we head back for one last dip in the jacuzzi at the spa before heading to our next stop – The World of Beatrix Potter, of course.
-Later that day, we took a lake cruise and passed the hotel – between the trees, from the lake, it really is a sight to behold.
+Burlington’s certainly aren’t shy with their portions!
+Then, we head back for one last dip in the jacuzzi in the spa before heading to our next stop – The World of Beatrix Potter, of course.
+Later that day, we take a lake cruise and pass the hotel – between the trees, from the lake, it really is a sight to behold.